-The pastors and lay leaders in Philadelphia are hungry for training and resources to help the hurting.
-We are joining hands with believers in the inner city to help them meet the needs of those in their congregations and neighborhoods.
+Caregivers, pastors and lay leaders in Philadelphia are hungry for training and resources to help the hurting.
+We are joining hands with professionals from across the city to help.
 Through the years, the leaders of The Place of Refuge have developed a unique kinship with pastoral leaders enabling them to enter into the suffering of many lives in their communities.
-We provide support groups, educational seminars, a lay counseling training program, and mentoring for over-worked and weary urban pastors.
-The target service area for The Place of Refuge is North Philadelphia, predominantly among the Hispanic population.
+We provide support groups, educational seminars, a lay-counseling training program, and mentoring for over-worked and weary social service professionals and urban pastors.
+The target service area for The Place of Refuge is North Philadelphia, but already we are seeing that our clients are coming from all corners of the city, predominantly among the Hispanic population.
+We believe that faith-based work carried out in partnership with local people can unite the professional and grass-root leaders for high-quality services that give help, healing and hope to the hurting.

 Permission was obtained, and names and some details changed to protect confidentiality.